 See Related: Cheapest Places to Visit in the United States

 5. Learn how to Pack Things with the 7 Ps.

 This one is HUGE.
 Poor packing is one of the same mistakes we’ve heard from more than a couple of new long-term travel acolytes.
 This is especially problematic for anyone traveling long-term on a backpacking trip, where you’ll carry your life on your shoulders.

 An adage that helps me pack effectively comes from my time in the British Army – the members of which are the world’s backpacking champions (unless any Falklands-era Royal Marines want to object).

 Proper Planning and Preparation Prevents Piss Poor Performance.

 In this case, consider replacing the words “planning,” “preparation,” or “performance” with “packing” – or not; it all boils down to the same jam.

-If you’re traveling full-time, then packing unpacking your stuff is a part of your daily life, so it’s important to get it right to save time, save room, save weight, save energy, save your well-being, and potentially even save your life.
+If you’re traveling full-time, then packing and unpacking your stuff is a part of your daily life, so it’s important to get it right to save time, save room, save weight, save energy, save your well-being, and potentially even save your life.

 Before planning a Long Term Travel or a round-the-world trip, train yourself on how to pack and manage your travel bags.
 Regardless of how many bags you bring (fewer is better) learn how to pack efficiently.

 Packing efficiently involves: